 shooter.prg

-When nerds play...
+When nerds play

-I'm not big on social media, as you know, but one of the reasons I remain on the cesspool that is Twitter is to follow people like Jonathan Thomas.
+I'm not big on social media, but one of the reasons I remain on Twitter is to follow people like Jonathan Thomas.
 Yep, that same dodgy fella who developed Pole Position for the Atari STe and then dared to update Lotus Turbo II in ways we never thought possible back in the day.
 Okay, I guess he's not a bad lad...

-Anyhow, his tweets are often fascinating because he pokes deep within the depths of ST games.
+His tweets are often fascinating because he pokes deep within the depths of ST code.
 It's here that weird techniques are discovered or he experiments with probable improvements.
-He also playtests enhancing performance by utilising the Atari STe hardware.
-All this coding talk is way over my head but intriguing nonetheless.
+He also enhances code by utilising the Atari STe hardware.
+All this coding talk is way over my head, but intriguing nonetheless.

-So, onto his latest 'project', a horizontally-scrolling shooter for the Atari STe not too dissimilar to Menace, R-Type, etc. Although it's early days, Jon is using the hardware scrolling with the sprites/particle effects handled by the Blitter.
-There are no DMA sound effects but I cannot complain as he was generous in sending me an early beta lol
+So, onto his latest 'project', a horizontally-scrolling shooter for the Atari STe, not too dissimilar to Menace, R-Type, etc. Jon’s using hardware scrolling while the sprites and particle effects are handled by the Blitter.
+There are no DMA sound effects, but I cannot complain as he was generous in sending me an early beta lol

-I asked Jon for his thoughts and prospects for what might eventually be a new Atari STe game.
-Although he replied that he had no concrete plans for a full game, he did hint toward several extremely promising short-term goals:
+I asked Jon for his thoughts and prospects for what might eventually be an Atari STe game.
+Although he replied that he had no concrete plans, he did hint toward several promising short-term goals:

-- A title screen (we will need a name for this!)
+- A title screen (we will need a name for this!).

-- 16x16 sprites for a selection of individual enemies
+- 16x16 sprites for a selection of individual enemies.

-- Each sprite will use 10-15 predefined attack moves
+- Each sprite will use 10-15 predefined attack moves.

-- A couple of (2-3 minute) stages with increasing difficulty
+- A couple of (2-3 minute) stages with increasing difficulty.

-- A "game completion" screen
+- A "game completion" screen.

-- Multiple DMA sound effects
+- Multiple DMA sound effects.

-- Chipmusic hopefully by (fingers crossed) Dma_Sc
+- Chipmusic hopefully by (fingers crossed) Dma_Sc.

-If like me, you love hearing what other people are doing with their Atari STs then take a look at Jon's Twitter stream.
-It's amock with weird programming gizmos (that I shall never understand) as he enjoys dismantling many Atari ST games.
-I can only imagine the dorky entertainment Jon has with his Atari STe and I hope that continues.
+If, like me, you love hearing what other people are doing with their Atari STs, then take a look at Jon's Twitter stream.
+It's amock with weird programming gizmos (that I shall never understand) as he enjoys dismantling ST games.
+I can imagine the dorky entertainment Jon has with his Atari STe!!
+I hope that continues.

-Update: Jon has started a source repository for those interested in helping out.
+Update: Jon has started a source repository for those interested in helping him out.

 Sunday, August 11, 2019